com-480-data-visualization/data-visualization-project-2021-datavizards/README.md

 - Add the movie budget and any other fields from the secondary dataset
 - Expand the actor field to multiple columns (to match with the secondary dataset)
 - Add the number of likes for the movie, director and actor facebook pages
-- Filter out any correupted datapoints which cannot be corrected using the backup dataset
+- Filter out any corrupted datapoints which cannot be corrected using the backup dataset

 ### Problematic